Taki (Soulcalibur): Critical reception

 The emphasis of Taki's sexual attributes, particularly in regards to her breasts, has been a major discussion point regarding the character both positively and negatively.

 Since her introduction, Taki has been positively received.
 Namco described Taki, Ivy and Nightmare as the three most popular Soulcalibur characters in North American markets in 2002, and in 2015 she was voted the series' second most popular character among the Western audience in an official Facebook poll by Namco Bandai.
 GMR magazine named her one of gaming's great heroines, noting they felt she was overdue for her own standalone game in light of other ninja-themed titles at the time.

 John Warren of Fanbyte heavily praised her as a "simple, strong design Namco nailed right from the start," further adding that no other character in the series is as purely fun to play and calling her "pound-for-pound one of the best fighting game characters ever created."
 IGNs Jesse Schedeen stated "Everyone loves a good ninja, and Taki just so happens to be one of the best [...] it's hard to imagine a Soulcalibur game without Taki."
 The latter sentiment was echoed when she was excluded from Soulcalibur V, with sources such as Daniel Bischoff of GameRevolution calling the claim that Taki was too old to fit into the game a cop-out especially in light of Namco flaunting "Ivy and all of her overly abundant assets at the age of 50+."

 Much of the reception around Taki focuses primarily on her appearance, namely her attire and breasts.
 Dave Halverson from Gamers' Republic wrote about being "elated" by its "work of art" character design of Taki, who "exhibits remarkable grace and agility, an almost spirit-like quality."
 Ben Richardson of GamesRadar+ commented: "Long time Soul Calibur battler Taki is a fanboy fave" due to how her suit made her breasts "resemble torpedoes [...]
-Namco really understands its fanbase."
+Namco really understands its fanbase", while Russian magazine Страна игр felt the form fitting nature of her attire coupled with her large bust actually made it more revealing, with editor-in-chief Mikhail Razumkin describing her as "the most beautiful woman in fighting games".

 GameSpy in 2003 described her as "the bounciest ninja this side of Mai Shiranui" and later as "clearly modeled as though she is naked, but her clothes are just painted on to make it look like she's wearing a red bodysuit."
 According to Kotaku's Michael McWhertor, Taki's "outfit leav[es] absolutely nothing to the imagination, making her high kicks the stuff of Hustler magazine spreads."
-However, Cecilia D'Anastasio in an article for Kotaku argued that seeing Taki in Soulcalibur IIs introduction, which she felt emphasized the character's sexual aspects, made the title feel "explicitly designed for straight boys my age" and furthermore that it would be harder for her to partake in enjoying the series with friends as a woman.
+However, Cecilia D'Anastasio in an article for Kotaku argued that seeing Taki in Soulcalibur IIs introduction, which she felt emphasized the character's sexual aspects, made the title seem "explicitly designed for straight boys my age" and made it harder for her to enjoy the series with friends as a woman.